instructor-ai/instructor/docs/concepts/index.md

+---
+title: Understanding Instructor: Key Concepts for Structured Outputs in AI
+description: Explore essential concepts in Instructor for efficient extraction and validation of structured data from AI models.
+---

 # Concepts

 Welcome to the Concepts section of Instructor documentation.
 This section provides an in-depth exploration of key ideas and techniques that form the foundation of working with structured outputs in AI applications using Instructor.